Zandirin/Aurora/README.md

 - Issue - The carousel in the about us section sometimes drops down and behind the next part of the section
 - Cause - Unknown.
 This is not in my code but in the code provided by Flickity.
 - Resolution - Resizing the screen or refreshing the page seems to correct the error.
 There is no known fix I can perform without the use of more advanced technologies such as javascript, which is out of the scope of this project, sadly.

+- Issue - The site had side scroll behaviour that was not intended
+- Cause - Navbar was wider than the rest of the page due to hamburger menu div
+- Resolution - Forced the navbar to fit in the viewport using a fixed width on the navbar's css selector

 ***